ibm-cloud-docs/data-virtualization/ha.md

 {: #ha_v2_ha}
 -->

-High availability disaster recovery (HADR) on the Data Virtualization Enterprise plan is provided by leveraging the support of native Db2 HADR.
+High availability disaster recovery (HADR) on the {{site.data.keyword.dv_short}} Enterprise plan is provided by leveraging the support of native Db2 HADR.

 - Each HADR system consists of 3 nodes located in different independent availability zones.

-Currently, the Data Virtualization beta consists of 1 node.
+Currently, the {{site.data.keyword.dv_short}} beta consists of 1 node.
 {: important}

 ![Schematic view of the 3 nodes in different availability zones](images/ha_AZ_small.png "Schematic view of the 3 nodes in different availability zones"){: caption="Figure 1.
 Schematic view of the 3 nodes in different availability zones" caption-side="bottom"}